prashplus/WebODM-Setup/README.md

 # WebODM Setup for Drone Video Processing

-A comprehensive setup repository for WebODM installation and drone video processing workflows.
+A comprehensive setup repository for WebODM installation and drone video processing workflows with **GPU acceleration support**.
 This repository contains installation scripts, Docker configurations, and utilities for processing drone imagery and videos.

+> ⚡ **NEW**: Now includes GPU acceleration for 2-5x faster processing!
+See [GPU_SETUP.md](GPU_SETUP.md) for details.

 ## 📋 Table of Contents